Njanderson/548/hw1/hw1b.md

 # Profile Ariane

-In this homework, we are going to figure out how good an implementation of an in-order core Ariane is, and also identify opportunities for optimization.
+In this homework, we are going to figure out how good an implementation of an in-order core Ariane is, and also identify opportunities for optimization, by writing a profiler.

-We will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency (stalls).
+To write the profiler, we will insert instrumentation code in SystemVerilog at the top level in order to profile Ariane and find sources of inefficiency (stalls).
 You will first perform this on a set of hand-written tests that you design which will help you debug your code and understand the Ariane pipeline better.